dwolfson7789/wdi-al-khwarizmi-2/W02/D01/Assignments/Homework/CSS-Practice/README.md

 # CSS: IT'S FUN AND HEALTHY, TOO!

+Do the following instructions on index.html and style.css in this folder

 1. Navigation
 - Inside the nav element, delete the heading and replace it with 3 <li> tags in an unordered list.
 - Within each list element, place an <a> and make the text inside of each <a> "Portfolio", "Bio", and "Contact", respectively.
 Set the href property on the <a> tag equal to "#".
 This will simply direct the link back to the same page.